|Kite festival launches today|

 |Written by The Curry Coastal Pilot|

-There will also be a pancake breakfast served by the Harbor Fire Volunteers from 7 a.m. to noon Sunday at the Harbor Fire Hall, 98069 West Benham Lane.
+Food will be available for sale at the Kite Field both days and the Harbor Fire Volunteers will host its pancake breakfast from 7 a.m. to noon Sunday at the Harbor Fire Department on Benham Lane, 98069 W. Benham Lane.

 For information and to view this year’s program, visit http://www.sokf.org.